KatherineMichel/church-website-and-marketing-on-a-budget/national_united_methodist_church_case_study.md

 Churches in general are struggling to stay relevant.
 This problem is not exclusive to the United Methodist Church.

-Google Trends graph for the phrases ["methodist" "catholic" "presbyterian" "baptist" (region: worldwide)](http://www.google.com/trends/explore#q=methodist%2C%20catholic%2C%20presbyterian%2C%20baptist&cmpt=q&tz=), from around 2004 to 2015:
+Google Trends graph for the phrases ["united methodist" "catholic" "presbyterian" "baptist" (region: worldwide)]( ), from around 2004 to 2015:
 ![](google-maps-and-trends/google-trends-methodist-catholic-presbyterian-baptist.png)